cmhigney/blackjack-ai/README.md

 **Important:** This advantage only materializes over thousands of hands.
 Short-term results will show high variance.
 Professional card counters require substantial bankrolls to weather losing streaks.

+## Current Issue
+- The dealer's hand seems to not show when the AI player is sitting out (not betting).
+Working on a fix so the user can see the dealer's cards every hand.

 ## Legal & Ethical Considerations

 **Educational Purpose:** This project was created for learning probability theory and algorithm design.